natgravett/forming-markets-forging-futures/README.md

 You will find two R files related to the paper.

-These have been created by NGF and then 'cleaned' by ChatGPT (Lund University version), to make the code more concise and ensure there are section separators and labels to improve readability.
+These have been created by NGF and then cleaned with ChatGPT (Lund University version), to make the code more concise and ensure there are section separators and labels to improve readability.

 Please read the methodology in the article for more information.